 Arriving in Texas

 The road system is just crazy out there.
-There would just be levels and levels of roads and ramps going here, there and everywhere.
+There would just be levels and levels of roads and ramps going here, there, and everywhere.
 They try to never stop the flow of traffic with stop lights, so would just build a ramp conjoining this highway to that highway.
 (I think we could learn a bit) We would often take a wrong turn or road WITH a GPS.
 Gerard said that was his new "girl" and I was totally fine with that.
 No stress on me trying to read a paper map and trying to make heads and tails of it all.
 Take the wrong turn, it's the "new girls" fault.
-The GPS was a big investment for one trip but I don't think we could of done with out it, travelling Texas. (a total marriage enrichment gadget, no blaming)
+The GPS was a big investment for one trip but I don't think we could have done without it, traveling Texas. (a total marriage enrichment gadget, no blaming)

 Curits and Melanie Arink